-This Biodiversity and Conservation program is based in Cape Town, South Africa, an international biodiversity hotspot.
-With hundreds of species of plants found no where else in the world, along with hundreds of animal, reptile, fish and bird species Cape Town and the surrounding areas offer a unique learning experience to all who visit.
-This program focuses on aspects of the flora and fauna that make this part of the world so different and offer students the opportunity to not only learn about a variety of different elements of this ecosystem, but also to practically be involved in conservation work.
-This module can be customized to reach the learning goals of each group focusing on specific themes including raptors, butterflies, seal, monkeys etc.
+Apart from being recognized as one of the top travel destinations in the world, Cape Town is an international biodiversity hotspot.
+With hundreds of species of plants found nowhere else in the world, along with various animal, reptile, fish and bird species this renowned city and its surrounding areas offer a fantastic experience to all who visit.
+This program focuses on the flora and fauna that make this part of the world so unique and offer students the opportunity to not only learn about a variety of different elements of this ecosystem but also to gain relevant experience in conservation work.

 Customize your Program